Coolify logoCoolify

 You will now be prompted to enter the Dynamic Configuration.

-1. Choose a name for your configuration.
+1. Choose a name for your configuration (must end with .yaml).

 2. Enter the following details in the configuration field: